-Our limited operating history makes it difficult to evaluate our current business and future prospects.
+Our limited history of making our STT-MRAM products makes it difficult to evaluate our current business and future prospects.

 We have been in existence as a stand-alone company since 2008, when Freescale Semiconductor, Inc. (subsequently acquired by NXP Semiconductor) spun-out its MRAM business as Everspin.
-We have been shipping magnetoresistive random access memory (MRAM) products since our incorporation in 2008, and we have experienced a high rate of growth for our products.
-However, we may not be able to sustain the growth rate for sales of these products and our revenue could decline.
-We are just starting the manufacture of Spin Transfer Torque MRAM (STT-MRAM) products.
-Adoption of these products is important to the future growth of our business, but revenue associated with these products has not been material to date.
+We have been shipping magnetoresistive random access memory (MRAM) products since our incorporation in 2008.
+However, we only began to manufacture and ship our Spin Transfer Torque MRAM (STT-MRAM) products in the fourth quarter of 2017.

-Our limited operating history and limited experience selling products, combined with the rapidly evolving and competitive nature of our market, makes it difficult to evaluate our current business and future prospects.
+Our limited experience selling our STT-MRAM products, combined with the rapidly evolving and competitive nature of our market, makes it difficult to evaluate our current business and future prospects.
 In addition, we have limited insight into emerging trends that may adversely affect our business, financial condition, results of operations and prospects.
 We have encountered and will continue to encounter risks and difficulties frequently experienced by growing companies in rapidly changing industries, including unpredictable and volatile revenue and increased expenses as we continue to grow our business.
 The viability and demand for our products may be affected by many factors outside of our control, such as the factors affecting the growth of the industrial, automotive and transportation, and enterprise storage industries and changes in macroeconomic conditions.
 If we do not manage these risks and overcome these difficulties successfully, our business will suffer.